alkampfergit/personal-blog/codewrecks/content/post/old/2010/05/create-a-work-item-by-code-in-tfs-returns-tf237124-work-item-is-not-ready-to-save.md

 TF237124: Work Item is not ready to save

 And he was wondering what the cause is.
-Whenever you want to save a Work Item you need to know that there are a lot of rules that can be violated, as an example the team project Iâ€™m trying to save the WIT into, has a customized workflow for the item *Task.*The right path to do is to **validate the WorkItem prior to save** , and looking at errors you can simply understand what prevents the WIT from saving, the code is really simple.
+Whenever you want to save a Work Item you need to know that there are a lot of rules that can be violated, as an example the team project I'm trying to save the WIT into, has a customized workflow for the item *Task.*The right path to do is to **validate the WorkItem prior to save** , and looking at errors you can simply understand what prevents the WIT from saving, the code is really simple.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Dim result = wi.Validate()